This guide outlines the scope, and requirements, for the UKRI Open Access Policy.

 Email openaccess.publishing@durham.ac.uk and include all of the following information:

-The new UKRI Open Access Policy applies to in-scope long-form publications that are published on or after 1st January 2024.
+The new UKRI Open Access Policy applies to in-scope long-form publications that are published on or after 1st January 2024 and which acknowledge funding from a UK Research Council.

 Routes to compliance